rangit3/TasksToMap/README.md

 -- lat - the latitude of the address
 -- long - the longitude of the address
 ```
-## Next Features
+## Advanced Features

 - Get the excel directly from google sheets
+- Use Google Colab for full pipeline without any installations
 - Use Google Maps API to update the map
-- Add option to use existing coordinate in the csv

 ## Installation
 ```sh